Bug #17498

 putting the sleep back in and it goes back to normal status

-Updated by Pavel Moravec over 7 years ago
+Updated by Pavel Moravec about 8 years ago

 Reasoning of the regression: removing the sleep, the thread was in a tight loop, suppressing potential activity of other dynflow threads that starved on CPU.
 Like hammer ping.